orsonteodoro/muslx32/README.md

 mariadb | Tested with phpmyadmin nginx | Shows "it works!" gentoo-sources or any linux kernel | It may require you to manually patch it to use the BFD linker.
-See https://github.com/orsonteodoro/muslx32/issues/3.
+See https://github.com/orsonteodoro/muslx32/issues/3. grub2-install | Works as amd64 or as x86 abi, but it doesn't work natively in x32 use lilo.
+By default, the profile will use the x86 abi.

 ### Buggy